-If you are experiencing any of the above symptoms of Trichotillomania and would like to discuss treatment, a consultation, or our eight week class, please call us at (310) 824-5200, or click here to email us.
+If you are experiencing any of the above symptoms of Trichotillomania and would like to discuss treatment or a consultation, please call one of our client coordinators at (310) 824-5200 (ext.
+0), or click here to email us.

 Please note that the above is not meant to replace a complete and thorough evaluation by a licensed Cognitive-Behavioral therapist or other qualified mental health professional.
 As with OCD, some individuals with Trichotillomania may benefit from medication, and may therefore require a psychiatric evaluation.
 Likewise, a psychiatric assessment may be necessary to differentiate between Trichotillomania and other psychological conditions.
 If a psychiatric evaluation is indicated, the OCD Center of Los Angeles can refer you to a qualified psychiatrist in the our area.
 Furthermore, it is imperative to make the distinction between Trichotillomania and other medical conditions.
 For this reason, a medical examination may be a necessary part of Trichotillomania treatment.